allenwyj/MERN-MyShop-APP/README.md

 > eCommerce platform built with the MERN stack & Redux.

-This is the course project for learning MERN
+This is the course project for learning MERN.
+[DEMO](https://allen-myshop.herokuapp.com/)

 ## Features